-Action 2018/19 Completion Date Completed 1 Develop a website areas for ICVs March 2020 2 Ensure that the time and date of visits varies to include late evening and early morning visits December 2019 3 Continue with improvements to ensure the scheme receives Gold standards in the Quality Assurance Framework to include a) Further evidence of holding the police to account b) Quarterly updates to the PCC c) Increased social media profile d) Share annual report with key stakeholders March 2020 4 Explanatory notices should be available for detainees, while posters and other publicity material at the places of detention and other public buildings will help to advertise the independent custody visiting system.
-March 2020
+Previous Action Plan Completion Date Completed 1 Develop a website area for ICVs March 2020 No longer applicable - ICVA website is comprehensive 2 Ensure that the time and date of visits varies to include late evening and early morning visits Ongoing 3 Continue with improvements to ensure the scheme receives Gold standards in the Quality Assurance Framework to include a) Further evidence of holding the police to account b) Quarterly updates to the PCC c) Increased social media profile d) Share annual report with key stakeholders QAF delayed due to effects on schemes during the covid pandemic Transferred to next Action Plan

-Action Plan 2019/20
+Action Plan 2023/24

-The actions 2019/20 have been set in order to move the scheme from Silver to Gold as part of the Quality Assurance Framework.
-The Scheme was assessed as Silver with some areas measuring as Gold but with further work to be done in other areas such as ensuring evidence is available which demonstrates that the reports from custody visitors are used to hold the Force to account and that appropriate measure
+The actions 2023/24 have been set in order to move the scheme from Silver to Gold as part of the Quality Assurance Framework.
+The Scheme was assessed as Silver with some areas measuring as Gold but with further work to be done in other areas such as ensuring evidence is available which demonstrates that the reports from custody visitors are used to hold the Force to account.